-Here are our 4 top tips to nail moving into the advisory space, so you’ll look a lot more like the woman on the left (above) than the poor soul on the right!
+Here are our four top tips to nail moving into the advisory space, so you’ll look a lot more like the woman on the left (above) than the poor soul on the right!

-Historical reporting is really useful as it can help you set targets for future periods and see just how and why your figures are what they are.
-It is, however, way more beneficial to be looking to the future.
+Historical reporting can help you set targets for future periods and see just how and why your figures are what they are.
+It is, however, much more beneficial to be looking to the future.
 While you can set yourself targets from previous results, using a forecast to help you predict where you can position your clients’ businesses in the coming future.

-For example, imagine your client has plans to extend their retail store to another premises.
-A costly mistake if it fails, your client will look to you for advice and expect your help in how to plan the best way of moving forward.
-Making them a cash flow forecast will give them insights into how and when they can afford to invest in the new premises, what they can do to speed up the process and even alert them to when their cash is looking low.
-Alerts are so useful in forecasting – you can program your forecast to tell you if you’re approaching a limit on your bank account, preventing you from making spur of the moment snap decisions.
+For example, let’s say a client has plans to extend their retail store to another premises.
+Your client will look to you for advice and expect your help in how to plan the best way of moving forward.
+Creating them a cash flow forecast will give them insights into how and when they can afford to invest in the new premises, what they can do to speed up the process and even alert them to when their cash is looking low.
+Alerts are incredibly useful in forecasting – you can program your forecast to tell you if you’re approaching a limit on your bank account, preventing you from making spur of the moment snap decisions.

 As metric fanatics, we find ourselves preaching the importance of KPIs regularly, and you only need to read our case studies to see how much our community of advisors and management accountants agree!
 Key performance indicators are an essential part of operating a business, as they give you a broken down quantitative view of each department in your clients’ businesses.